-The subject application includes a detail of a lighting fixture and a photometric plan showing adequate street light levels provided.
-Light fixture details provided appear to show cut-off optics, but confirmation is necessary.
-A condition has been included in the Recommendation section for the proposed light fixture detail to be revised and required note added to the SDP.
+The subject application includes a detail of a lighting fixture and a photometric plan showing adequate street light levels provided, except within the alleys.
+Light fixtures proposed do not appear to utilize cut-off optics.
+A condition has been included in the Recommendation section for the proposed light fixture detail to be revised and the required note added to the SDP.

-[21]20.
-Prior to approval of building permits by M-NCPPC for 50 percent of the residential dwelling units within CDP-0901 and CDP-0902, the applicant shall make a monetary contribution in the amount of

-\$700,000.00 in 2015 dollars to The Maryland-National Capital Park and Planning Commission (M-NCPPC).
+[24]20.
+Prior to approval of building permits by M-NCPPC for 50 percent of the residential dwelling units within CDP-0901 and CDP-0902, the applicant shall make a monetary contribution in the amount of \$700,000.00 in 2015 dollars to The Maryland-National Capital Park and Planning Commission (M-NCPPC).
 M-NCPPC shall adjust the amount of the contribution using the Consumer Price Index (CPI) for inflation at the time of payment.
-The funds shall be used for the construction of recreational facilities in Brandywine Area Community Park (M-NCPPC). as determined by the Prince George's County Department of Parks and Recreation (DPR), to complement the facilities being provided at the Southern Area Aquatic and Recreational Complex.
+The funds shall be used for the construction of recreational facilities in Brandywine Area Community Park (M-NCPPC), as determined by the Prince George's County Department of Parks and Recreation (DPR), to complement the facilities being provided at the Southern Area Aquatic and Recreational Complex.